945 Madison Avenue: Lobby

 The main entrance on Madison Avenue leads to a concrete board-formed vestibule with two sets of glass doors, which in turn leads to the western wall of the lobby.
 The rectangular lobby, recessed from the windows, contains an information desk and waiting spaces.
 There is a staircase to the basement at the southwest corner and a gallery at the southeast corner.
 Along the north wall is a bench, an inlaid clock, and a coatroom with a concrete counter.
 The granite-topped information desk is on the eastern wall and is flanked by a passageway to the gallery on the right and a doorway to the loading dock to the left.
 To the south are two elevators and a service doorway with bronze doors.

 The ceiling is taken up by white circular light fixtures, each with a single bare silver-tipped bulb.
 Until they were replaced with LED lamps in the 2020s, the fixtures gave off light in multiple hues of gray.
 The interior is rich in materials – granite, wood, bronze, and leather, though muted in color.
-Concrete walls in the lobby are bush-hammered, and framed by smooth boardformed edges; the Met's contemporary art chair noted this as a delightful attention to detail.
+Concrete walls in the lobby are bush-hammered, and framed by smooth board-formed edges; the Met's contemporary art chair noted this as a delightful attention to detail.
 The lobby, renovated extensively in preparation for the Met Breuer's opening, had an unoriginal gift shop structure removed, and its walls and sculptural ceiling lights were repaired.
 After the Met Breuer opened, the lobby featured a 32 ft matte black LED media wall, a television screen, exhibitions, and other information.

 When Sotheby's took over, some lobby furniture was converted to display cases and cabinets.
 Vitrines, or showcases, were also added to the lobby, and a gift shop was constructed behind one row of vitrines.
 Paintings by Frank Stella and Damien Hirst and a sculpture by Jean Arp were displayed in the lobby, and there were displays of rare manuscripts and jewelry.
 In addition, there is a screen above the front desk.